karmatys8/Algorithms-and-Data-Structure/README.md

 ## Description

-The most interesting codes from Algorithms and Data Structres lessons at AGH IT 2 semester.<br>
+The most interesting codes from Algorithms and Data Structures lessons at AGH IT 2 semester.<br>
 All of them are written by me, however some of them are inspired by others ideas/algorithms.
-Some of them include description of algorithm but if so they are in Polish.
+Some of them include descriptions of algorithms but if so they are in Polish.
 Hopefully someone can benefit from them.

 ## Study time line